shankiflang/pre-boilerplate-GRAND/README.md

 ```

 Here is the steps that the install script will take:
-1. Install npm packages
+1. Create the SSL files
-2. Start the database and seed the database for Directus
+2. Install npm packages
-3. Import the snapshot storted in the `snapshot.json` file
+3. Start the database and seed the database for Directus
-4. Create an "admin" role
+4. Import the snapshot storted in the `snapshot.json` file
-5. Create an "admin" user
+5. Create an "admin" role
-7. Create the SSL files
+6. Create an "admin" user
-8. Docker up everything
+7. Docker up everything

 ## Commands